dhruvchawla21/crop-yield-prediction/README.md

 ---

-## 📁 What to Upload to GitHub

-See the section below ↓

----

 ## 📝 Notes

 - The notebook uses `income_per_acre` only inside Phase 2 feature engineering; the final model feature list is defined separately in Phase 3's `preprocess()` function.